xpublish-community/xpublish/docs/source/api.rst

 ==============================

 This accessor extends :py:class:`xarray.Dataset` with the same interface than :class:`~xpublish.Rest`.
-It is the preferred method for publishing one single dataset.
+It is a convenient method for publishing one single dataset.
 Proper use of this accessor should be like:

 .. code-block:: python